LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/MicrosoftBotFramework.md

 By providing a specific **action** in the **channelData**, the bot can change the TTR of a conversation.

 LivePerson Messaging uses 4 different types of priorities:

-"URGENT",
+* "URGENT"
-“NORMAL”
+* “NORMAL”
-“PRIORITIZED”
+* “PRIORITIZED”
-“CUSTOM”
+* “CUSTOM”

-Only the “CUSTOM” can set a value.
-The unit of the value is second.
+Only “CUSTOM” can set a value.
+The unit of the value is in seconds.
 The values of the other types are defined in the Agent Workspace.

-An text message can also be provided simultaneously in the activity json.
+A text message can also be provided simultaneously in the activity json.

 ```json
 {